Factory model school: History of the terms

-The first public use of the term "factory model schools" to describe K-12 education was likely in a speech by Dr. Howard Lamb in September, 1972.
+The first public use of the term "factory model schools" to describe K-12 education was likely in a speech by Dr. Howard Lamb in September 1972.
 The Greenville News reported: "The educational institutions are producing teachers for the 1920 factory model schools, Lamb said."
-Previously, Theresa Jablonski, in a 1970, editorial in the News Herald (Franklin, Pennsylvania), referenced "factory model of education" to describe college classrooms.
-Although it's likely that neither Jablonski or Lamb originated the term, their usage represents the terms' first appearance in the media.
+Previously, Theresa Jablonski, in a 1970 editorial in the News Herald (Franklin, Pennsylvania), referenced "factory model of education" to describe college classrooms.

 The phrase has been used by education leaders, including Marilyn Roth of the National Education Association in 1987.
-In a 1989 piece in The Phi Delta Kappa, "The Horse is Dead", Dr Leslie A. Howard connected the term to Horace Mann's experiences in Prussia in 1843 but offered no references or evidence for the connection.
-Howard's piece was cited in numerous educational philosophy and theory texts in the 1980s and 1990s.
 Al Shanker, the president of the American Federation of Teachers, referenced the concept in a 1989 speech, "The Revolution that is Overdue: From Information Factory to Learning and Teaching in Restructuring Schools."
+Dr Leslie A. Hart's 1989 piece in The Phi Delta Kappa, "The Horse is Dead", connected the term to Horace Mann's experiences in Prussia in 1843 as was cited in numerous educational philosophy and theory texts in the 1980s and 1990s.

+The phrase has also been used by those advocating for changes to the public education system.
 Ted Dintersmith, author of What School Could Be: Insights and Inspiration from Teachers across America (2018), used the term in a graphic to describe the evolution of the American education system.
 In the graphic, "factory model" is connected to the year 1893 (the year the NEA Committee of Ten published their final report) and the goal of training "factory workers."
-The Committee of Ten report makes no mention of factories or factory workers.
 Authors will also draw connections between child-labor laws, factories, and the spread of tax-funded schools and compulsory education laws such as Seth Godin in his 2004 book Stop Stealing Dreams.
+Geoff Masters, the author of The Children We Leave Behind: How School Could Be Done Differently (2026) writes about the "industrial model" of schooling and refers to Angeline Stoll Lillard's book, Montessori: The Science Behind the Genius (2006) as a source.

-John Taylor Gatto's 2001 book The Underground History of American Education linked the "factory school" model to a number of cultural ills and also connected Mann to Prussian factories.
+John Taylor Gatto's 2001 book The Underground History of American Education linked the "factory school" model to a number of cultural ills and also connected Mann to Prussian factories even though factories of that era did not resemble the modern factory.
 Gatto's text has been cited by multiple non-fiction books on education, including The End of Average by Todd Rose (2015) and Schools on Trial by Nikhil Goyal (2016), both of which use the phrase to advocate a particular set of changes.
-Gatto does not explain how he reached the conclusion Mann wanted schools that worked like, or looked like, factories.

-The concept has also been used at the federal government level.
-In 1993, David Osborn, a consultant at The Public Strategies Group and an advisor to the Clinton White House, used the concept in his essay "Reinventing Government."
-In effect, he used the factory model argument to advocate for a voucher style approach to public education.